Virginia Women's Tennis | No. No. 11 Virginia tops No. 6 Pepperdine to advance at ITA Indoors - ExBulletin

 Virginia Women's Tennis | No. No. 11 Virginia tops No. 6 Pepperdine to advance at ITA Indoors

-SEATTLE The No. 11 Virginia women's tennis team (7-1) earned a 5-2 victory against No. 6 Pepperdine (2-2) on Friday (Feb.
-9) in the opening round of the ITA National Team Indoor Championship at the Nordstrom Tennis Center in Seattle , Washington.
+SEATTLE The No. 11 Virginia women's tennis team (7-2) suffered a 4-1 loss to four-seed Michigan (7-1) on Saturday (Feb.
+10) in the quarterfinals of the ITA National Team Indoor Championship at the Nordstrom Tennis Center in Seattle , Washington.

-With the win, the Cavaliers will face four-seed Michigan (6-1) in the quarterfinals on Saturday at noon ET.

-Virginia and Pepperdine split the decisions between the top two doubles courts, leaving the point on court three.
-Sophomore Annabelle Xu and senior Sara Ziodato won 7-5 on court three to capture the point.

-Ziodato and junior Elaine Chervinsky both entered tiebreaks to decide their second sets at the same time.
-Chervinsky won hers 7-3, followed immediately by Ziodato with a 7-5 win.
-Senior Hibah Shaikh finished her third set on the court two moments later to give UVA its fifth point.

-Shaikh's win against No. 6 Savannah Broadus was the highest-ranked player she has defeated in her collegiate career.

-Pepperdine was ranked No. 5 in the tournament, but is ranked No. 6 in the ITA team rankings.
-Only the top eight teams in the field are seeded.
+Senior Hibah Shaikh took the point for the Cavaliers with a top singles victory, topping No. 9 Kari Miller 6-3, 6-4.
+It was the second win against a top 10 opponent for Shaikh in the tournament, as she handed No. 6 Savannah Broadus of Pepperdine her first loss in a dual match since the 2022 season in Friday's opener.

-This will be the second meeting in seven days between Virginia and Michigan.
+This was the second meeting in seven days between Virginia and Michigan.
 The Wolverines won 5-2 in Ann Arbor last Saturday (February 3).
+Even though it was the second time in a week that the teams played against each other, no match was the same as the week before.

+Three of the six singles matches went to the first set tiebreakers, with Michigan winning those at five and six and Virginia winning court two.
+Collard, who dropped one of those tiebreaks, came back to win her second set 6-4.

+The Wolverines made it 3-0 with straight wins on courts four and five.
+After Shaikh wrapped up her win on court one, Jaedan Brown took the match with a three-set victory on court four.

+Michigan was ranked fourth in the tournament but is ranked fifth in the ITA team rankings.
+Only the top eight teams are qualified.

+Virginia concludes the tournament by playing a consolation game on Sunday afternoon.
+Opponent and time must be determined.

 Singles competition